SEKOIA-IO/documentation/docs/integration/ingestion_methods/https/format.md

 To forward logs to Sekoia.io, several options format are available:

 - Send your events as line-oriented records
-- Send your events in a JSON array
+- Send your events as a JSON object
-- Send your events as a structured JSON payload
+- Send your events as a structured payload

 For each option, we will have to supply an intake key.
 The collector endpoint of Sekoia.io will provide event identifiers within the Sekoia.io detection workflow in the form of a JSON payload.

 ### Push our events to Sekoia.io as line-oriented records

-To forward events, you can use the `/plain` endpoint.
+To forward events as plain records, you can use the `/plain` endpoint.

 The following headers are handled by Sekoia.io’S HTTPS log collector: